 I HAD FORGOTTEN TO THREAD TRACE ONE BACK BODICE PIECE.

-and then i stalled. this italian brocade was certainly the most glorious stuff i've ever had on my table. i'd walk past it daily, giving it a wide and respectful berth, occasionally allowing myself to carefully refold and pet it. practically deifying the precious. my pattern choice wasn't helping my confidence. because really, adjusting a burdastyle pattern is not fun... can i get a lengthen/shorten line? and drat it all, i already had a perfectly adjusted copy waiting for me 3,000 miles away. just about a year ago today, i made my first honest to god full muslin for this dress, and like a good sewist i adjusted the paper accordingly. in my mind, it was the bee's knees.
+And then I stalled.
+This Italian brocade was certainly the most glorious stuff I've ever had on my table.
+I'd walk past it daily, giving it a wide and respectful berth, occasionally allowing myself to carefully refold and pet it.
+Practically deifying the precious.
+My pattern choice wasn't helping my confidence.
+Because really, adjusting a Burdastyle pattern is not fun... can I get a lengthen/shorten line?
+And drat it all, I already had a perfectly adjusted copy waiting for me 3,000 miles away.
+Just about a year ago today, I made my first honest to god full muslin for this dress, and like a good sewist I adjusted the paper pattern accordingly.
+In my mind, it was the bee's knees.

-at any rate: insert much gnashing of teeth here. i stood stock still staring in the mirror, deciding what to do. at this point all seams were finished, after all, i'd MADE A MUSLIN so that i could insert my piping without a care in the world, why would i need to try the damn thing on... stomping away, i decided i could live with it, and if not, i could live with it until i was reunited with my ellie.
+At any rate: insert much gnashing of teeth here.
+I stood stock still staring in the mirror, deciding what to do.
+At this point all seams were finished, after all, I'd MADE A MUSLIN so that I could insert my piping without a care in the world, why would I need to try the damn thing on... stomping away, I decided I could live with it, and if not, I could live with it until I was reunited with my serger.